loveencounterflow/coffee-script/README.md

 Things do get a tad more complicated as we have to keep track of how many calls are still unfinished.
 On the bright side, the average time to compute a list of, say, a hundred numbers has just come down from 50 seconds to about a half second.
-On the other hand, our list is just mumbo-jumbo numbos, the results being randomly distributed over the result list.
-However, it's not really difficult to remedy that without any sacrifice in terms of efficiency:
+On the other hand, our list is just mumbo-jumbo numbos, the results being randomly distributed over the result list (fine for some tasks, not good for others).
+It's not really difficult to remedy that without any sacrifice in terms of efficiency:

 ```coffeescript
 double_numbers_in_sorted_parallel = ( n0, n1, handler ) ->